codoworks/go-boilerplate/README.md

 Codoworks Go Boilerplate has all your production needs taken care of in advance, so you can focus your efforts on creating business and application logics.

-It's worth noting that this package builds upon [Echo](https://echo.labstack.com).
+It's worth noting that this package builds upon [Echo](https://echo.labstack.com) but you can easily adapt it to a different framework.

 #### Multi-routers